 I suspect that, over time, we'll see the non-corporate side of games development increasingly homage the written word, but for now, these ten games (and seven honourable mentions) are, as far as I'm concerned, the best, and most landmark, results of page-to-pixel adaptation to date.

 Lovecraft's tales were not about supermen fighting monsters, but about terrified mortals being destroyed by things beyond all imagining.
 Of course, the second you show something on-screen it becomes entirely imaginable, but standard sacks full of hitpoints they generally are not.
 Investigation, exploration and mounting terror are Dark Corners' major concerns, but overarching all of this is a sanity system, your grip on reality loosening as you encounter terrible things.
 It does become a first-person shooter to some degree, but a very dialled down, more realistic one in which every single bullet counts, to the point that firing at the wrong time/entity can be deadly.
 Uneven and often expasperating, but it's both directly based on Lovecraft and, I think, the closest game in spirit to his tales.

 Two planned sequels never came to pass; a great shame, as Dark Corners looked rather dated even at the time, and it would have been lovely to have a crack at more modern-looking follow-up.

-Like The Witcher, the two Metro games are based upon Eastern novels which never quite crossed over here, in this case Russian author Dmitry Glukhovsky's 2005 post-apocalypse tale Metro 2033.
+Like The Witcher, the two Metro games are based upon Eastern novels which never quite crossed over here, in this case Russian author Dmitry Glukhovsky's 2005 post-apocalypse tale Metro 2033 and Metro: Last Light.
 There are close similarities to STALKER - Russia and the Ukraine seem to have their end-of-the-world tropes just as America does - but both book and game spend a lot more time exploring post-society society than the rival series.
 In the aftermath of nuclear horror, what remains of Moscow's population has retreated into the subway system below the city, where they eke out a subsistence lifestyle and try not to fall into factional war.
 Supernatural elements and mutant wildlife make matters harder, too.